 Smart light bulbs do have a significantly higher upfront cost than traditional bulbs, especially if you haven’t already purchased a compatible smart hub.
 However, they provide significant cost savings in the long run.
 As you experience energy savings thanks to their efficiency, your smart lights will pay for themselves fairly quickly.

-Do smart bulbs need a hub?
+Do smart lights need a hub?

 It depends; some smart light bulbs require a hub to function, while others function independently.